Quansight/Quansight-website/apps/labs/posts/duckdb-when-used-to-frames.md

 We've learned how to translate some common dataframe operations to SQL so that we can port them over to DuckDB.
 We looked at centering, resampling, and rolling statistics.
 Porting to SQL / DuckDB may be desirable if you would like to use the DuckDB engine, if your client and/or team mates prefer SQL to dataframe APIs, or if you would like to have a robust and mostly standardised solution which is unlikely to break in the future.

-If you would like help implementing solutions with any of the tools covered in this post, or would like to sponsor efforts towards dataframe API unification, [we can help](https://quansight.com/about-us/#bookacallform)!
+If you would like help implementing solutions with any of the tools covered in this post or would like to sponsor efforts toward dataframe API unification, [we can help](https://quansight.com/about-us/#bookacallform)!